 - Loss or theft of Loyola High School issued computer hardware

-To report a potential security incident, email the Information Technology Services (ITS) department at email@example.com or visit our office in P203.
-To report loss or theft of physical data (files, documents, etc) contact Human Resources.
+All potential security incident should be reported to the the Information Technology Services (ITS) Director.
+To report loss or theft of physical data (files, documents, etc) please contact the Director of Human Resources.

 Loyola High School provides technology resources to its students for the purpose of enhancing and supporting student learning.
 These resources include but are not limited to internet access, wi-fi connectivity and Google Apps for Education Access to these resources is a privilege, not a right.
 The purpose of the Responsible Use Policy is to ensure available, reliable and secure technology resources at Loyola High School.